 For catalogs or wholesale information please email yvonne at info@yvonnemouser.com

-The charcoal blocks are a grouping of five upright and angled tables.
+The Charcoal Blocks are a grouping of five upright and angled tables.
 Each of the individual pieces sits with a tilted stance and together they can be organized into a row, grouped loosely in a random arrangement or placed into some variation between the two.
 As the table is a composition of individual pieces the orientation and arrangements can change as desired and a piece can even be pulled away as a side table or stool.
 With end grain tops, the blackened and burnt finish deepens the natural characteristics in the grain, accentuating the rings, checks, and other textures from the beam’s history.
 These simple angles, geometric forms, and the dark tactile finish create a sculptural and modern statement in any interior.
 Constructed from salvaged Douglas fir beams.
 These handmade pieces are twice burned, wire brushed, and finished with a matte oil based seal.
 All dimensions are approximate and each piece is unique.

 Commissioned by the Headlands Center for the Arts for their 30th anniversary.www.headlands.org.